 Eliminating or limiting like-kind exchanges in the best of times would have a negative economic impact, increasing the cost of capital, slowing the rate of investment, increasing asset holding periods, and reducing real estate transactional activity.
-In the face of the current coronavirus pandemic, and economic upheaval, the contractionary impact on American business and the U.S. economy would be even more severe.
+In times of transition and economic uncertainty, the contractionary impact on American business and the U.S. economy would be even more severe.